ovationgreen/scada-readme/git/pr/README.md

 When reviewers approve all your changes, you will see the corresponding green icon (c) in the **Reviewers** or **Changes requested** section.
 ![Work with reviewers' comments](https://github.com/Alla-Vashchuk/scada-readme/assets/150123119/4ed1418e-ef6d-4ea0-8af6-3bd327bbb555)

-_**Note:**_
+> [!NOTE]
-A comment can be resolved only by the person who creates it.
+> A comment can be resolved only by the person who creates it.
 You cannot resolve a reviewer’s comment by yourself even after you make the required changes.
 Instead, leave your own comment to let the reviewer know that you are working on the improvement or have already finished it.
 The only exception is the case when a reviewer who has left unresolved comments has already approved the pull request.
 Then, you are supposed to close the unresolved comments because otherwise, you may be unable to merge a pull request with active conversations.

-_**Note:**_
+> [!NOTE]
-You have to wait for all reviewers to approve your pull request before merging it.
+> You have to wait for all reviewers to approve your pull request before merging it.
 The only exception is a tester if you have selected more than one of them as your reviewer.
 ## Create an issue for a pull request
-_**Note:**_
+> [!TIP]
-View [this manual](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) to learn how to link an issue to a pull request.
+> View [this manual](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) to learn how to link an issue to a pull request.
 In case there are plenty of issues related to a pull request or the comments are not enough to highlight all the necessary changes, a tester may create an issue for a pull request in GitHub.
 For that:
 1. On the GitHub repository page, click **Issues**.